 Service: 1940s Roamer with MST 372 Movement

-This is already the third MST 372 movement on WahaWatches.
+This is the third Roamer with an MST 372 movement on WahaWatches.
 That’s not surprising because I’ve serviced and repaired many Roamer watches and the 372 was a very successful movement that they used for a long time.

-It’s the first version on the website without any shock protection though.
+It’s the first version without any shock protection though.
 The fact that it doesn’t have shock protection tells you it’s an early edition.
 It matches nicely with the 1940s style of this watch.

 As always, make sure to remove all the power from the mainspring before you start working on a movement.
 This is to prevent damage to the pivots of the wheel train.